uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 </ul>
 <p>
-	Details of course structure and location will vary between training providers – you can research specific courses on Find postgraduate teacher training.
+	Details of course structure and location will vary between training providers – you can research specific courses on <a href="https://www.gov.uk/find-postgraduate-teacher-training-courses" target="_blank">Find postgraduate teacher training</a>.
 </p>
 <p>
 	When you’re researching training providers, bear in mind: